Part 1: 3 Steps to build an e-Commerce business

 Rather, target marketing allows you to spend your marketing budget wisely and efficiently.

-Not only that, it helps you to position your brand message properly in specific market that is more likely to buy from you.
+Not only that, it helps you to position your brand message properly in a specific market that is more likely to buy from you.

 • Gender?